PhD Handbook

 Students are encouraged to publish while they are in the PhD program, based on their developing knowledge and research conducted as part of the program.
 This contributes to the profession and strengthens their qualifications for academic employment.
 Faculty are encouraged to engage students as co-authors, and also as first and sole authors of manuscripts.

-Students who publicly present or publish material based on work at the university should give appropriate credit to the affiliation, including acknowledgement of funders, faculty mentors, and informal peer reviewers, when appropriate and applicable.
+Students who publicly present or publish material based on work at the university should give appropriate credit to the affiliation, including acknowledgment of funders, faculty mentors, and informal peer reviewers, when appropriate and applicable.

-Prior to passing the Oral Comprehensive Exam, a student may identify as a PhD student in the University of Kansas School of Social Welfare.
-After successfully completing the Oral Comprehensive Exam, the student may identify as a PhD candidate.
+Prior to passing the Comprehensive Oral Exam, a student may identify as a PhD student in the University of Kansas School of Social Welfare.
+After successfully completing the Comprehensive Oral Exam, the student may identify as a PhD candidate.

-Students who wish to publish from course papers, Qualifying Papers, or dissertation draft material should consider implications for copyright and dissertation planning.
+Students who wish to publish from course papers, Integrative Papers, or dissertation draft material should consider implications for copyright and dissertation planning.
 For example, if the student publishes something so that another person or company holds the copyright, any further use of that material in any form must comply with copyright law.
 A student may use his or her own previously published work to help form a dissertation, with appropriate citation and compliance with copyright law, as long as the dissertation is substantially original work.

 Appendices